April 13, 1988

 "Participate." participate in agency action or in a particular matter personally and substantially as a state, county or municipal employee, through approval, disapproval, decision, recommendation, the rendering of advice, investigation or otherwise.

 G.L. c.
-268A s.5(a) states that a former state employee who knowingly acts as agent or attorney for, or receives compensation direclly or indirectly from anyone other than the commonwealth or a state agency, in connection with any particular matter in which the commonwealth or a state agency is a party or has a direct and substantial interest and in which he participated as a state employee while so employed...shall be punished by a fine of not more than three thousand dollars or by impnisonment for not more than two years, or both.
+268A s.5(a) states that a former state employee who knowingly acts as agent or attorney for, or receives compensation directly or indirectly from anyone other than the commonwealth or a state agency, in connection with any particular matter in which the commonwealth or a state agency is a party or has a direct and substantial interest and in which he participated as a state employee while so employed...shall be punished by a fine of not more than three thousand dollars or by imprisonment for not more than two years, or both.

 Section 5(b) prohibits a former state employee from personally appearing before any agency of the Commonwealth within one year after leaving state service if (1) the appearance is in connection with any particular matter in which the state or a state agency is a party or has direct and substantial and (2) that matter was under the official responsibility of the employee within two years prior to the termination of such state employment.
 A personal appearance may include telephone calls and "written communications as well as physically appearing.
 EC-COI-87-27.

-A matter wou]d have been under your official responsibility" if you had the direct administrative or operating authority, whether intermediate or final. and either exercisable alone or with others, and whether personal or through subordinates, to approve, disapprove or otherwise direct agency action.
+A matter would have been under your official responsibility" if you had the direct administrative or operating authority, whether intermediate or final. and either exercisable alone or with others, and whether personal or through subordinates, to approve, disapprove or otherwise direct agency action.
 G.L. c.
 288A, s.1(i).
 These principles should be considered if you intend to communicate with your former board.
 For purposes of the Partnership's application, however, these restrictions are not relevant because the application was not a matter under your official responsibility while you were employed by the state.

 Section 23(b) (2) restricts former state employees from improperly disclosing confidential material gained in their state jobs or using such information to further their personal interests.
 You should conform your conduct to these principles.
-In addition, although in this case the conflict law does not restrict your appearance before your former agency, your former colleagues are prohibited from using their positions to obtain an unwarrented privilege for you or the Partnership.
+In addition, although in this case the conflict law does not restrict your appearance before your former agency, your former colleagues are prohibited from using their positions to obtain an unwarranted privilege for you or the Partnership.
 G.L. c.
 268A, s.23(b) (2).

 End Of Decision